Migrant domestic workers in Lebanon: Agencies

 Employment agencies play three roles in the process: recruiter, immigration consultant and mediator.
 A labour recruiter can be either public or private and offers labour recruitment services.
 These businesses profit from the recruitment of migrants workers from one country and their allocation in jobs in another.
 Agents charge fees and commission for their services to migrant domestic workers.
-Sri Lankan migrant domestic worker pay an estimated $1300–1600 to a Lebanese agent while potential workers in the Philippines and Ethiopia pay between $2,400-3500 and $1,700-2100 respectively.
-The Lebanese agent will also earn anything between $300 and 600 in commission in addition.
+Sri Lankan migrant domestic worker pay an estimated $1,300–1,600 to a Lebanese agent while potential workers in the Philippines and Ethiopia pay $2,400–3,500 and $1,700–2,100 respectively.
+The Lebanese agent will also earn $300–600 in commissions.
 This money covers travel costs, Lebanese government visa fees, and the agency fee.
 In some cases, the first three months' salary is signed away as payment.
 The agency fees cover the cost of airfare, government charges for issue of visas and agency commissions.
-The residency, work permit, notary fee and annual insurance are not included in the initial sum and are the responsibility of the employer sum which is calculated to US$500.
+The residency, work permit, notary fee and annual insurance are not included in the initial sum and are the responsibility of the employer sum which is calculated to $500.
 There is a difference in the amount the agency receives for each group of workers depending on their country of origin.
 One example is the migrant workers from the Philippines who demand higher costs and monthly salaries because they have a good command of English, both spoken and written.
 They are deemed better educated and therefore are given a higher respect as maids than those from other countries.
 Some employment agencies contract migrant domestic worker out on short-term contracts at a cost of up to $450 per month.
 The high prices involved in recruiting a migrant domestic worker means that employers take precautions to make sure the worker does not leave their position before their contract is up.
-The migrant domestic worker is also required to make a deposit of $1,000 in a Lebanese back in order to cover return ticket home, which is never available to the worker.
+The migrant domestic worker is also required to make a deposit of $1,000 in a Lebanese bank in order to cover a return ticket home, which is never available to the worker.
 Because of the conditions present in Lebanon, legal and illegal agencies flourish and due to the Kafala system a migrant has to rely on agencies to find a Lebanese sponsor and employer.